jan-gf/cosi-measure/README.md

 For older, please check out the [releases overview](https://github.com/opensourceimaging/cosi-measure/releases/).

 The changes between versions are summarized in the respective release notes and documented in the [CHANGELOG](CHANGELOG.md) document.

+## Rebuild your own COSI Measure

+How to build the hardware: [doc/README.md](doc/README.md)

+We propose to use the software in this repository:

 ## Contacts